Pavan-Gv/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 #### T Flipflop:
 ![image](https://github.com/ShamRathan/Experiment--05-Implementation-of-flipflops-using-verilog/assets/93587823/ac1b9798-ecca-4aa0-a0e3-c793294a89ae)

 ### RESULTS
-All the flipflops are implemented using verilog programming and their functionality has been validated using functional tables.
+All the flipflops are implemented using verilog and their functionality has been validated using their functional tables.